pixelsdb/mini-pixels/java/README.md

 ## Prerequisites

 We develop and run Mini-Pixels (and also [Pixels](https://github.com/pixelsdb/pixels)) on Ubuntu 22.04.
-MacOS and other recent version of Linux distributions should also work.
+MacOS and other recent versions of Linux distributions should also work.
 For MS Windows, you can try if you want, and let us know if you get it work:)
 This document only provides the instructions on Ubuntu.